You know time crawls on when you’re waiting for your song to start so dance alone to the beat of your heart.

 ~Fall Out Boy, Phoenix

 Autism spectrum disorders are known to occur in individuals with Down, and statistics show that ASD is more common in Down syndrome than the general population.
 It’s hard to nail down, but a reasonable estimate, per the NDSS, of the incidence is 5-7% of the Down syndrome population having co-occurring ASD.
+I would estimate that number to be on the low side.

 Of those people with co-occurring disorders there’s a pretty clear description of the common presentation, which includes, but isn’t limited to; frequent stimming, little interest in social interaction, and often the individual is nonverbal.